 “It has been a pretty awful way to close out my career at Stanford,” Wallace first told Slate Wednesday afternoon.
 He did not return San Jose Inside’s interview requests.
 “Instead of studying for finals, I’m trying to figure this out.
 I just sent an email to my family trying to reassure them that I haven’t blown it in my last few days at Stanford.”

-If no reasonable person would believe that Hustler Magazine ads depicting Rev. Jerry Falwell had sexually encounters with his mother in an outhouse were true, surely a forged poster about an event weeks past due would pale in comparison, right?
+If no reasonable person would believe that Hustler Magazine ads depicting Rev. Jerry Falwell having sexual encounters with his mother in an outhouse were true, surely a forged poster about an event weeks in the past would pale in comparison, right?
 Does sly satire violate Stanford University’s school policies and code of conduct?

 Within hours of Slate's first story publicizing the issue, Stanford’s Office of Community Standards dropped the complaint against Wallace and lifted the hold on his degree.
 Stanford spokesperson E.J.
 Miranda wrote in a statement that school officials “followed our normal procedures and conducted a factual inquiry” and “the complaint was resolved as expeditiously as possible.”